-As an ability to respond creatively beyond a conditioned reaction, learning is at the heart of facing most of our problems today.
+I believe learning, as an ability to respond creatively beyond a conditioned reaction, is at the heart of facing most of our problems today.
 And therefore, having stumbled into being a teacher makes sense to me.
-You can read a statement on my view of what good teaching is below.
+In this statement, I try to articulate what it means to teach someone something.

 One step ahead together